The Expert's Checklist: Ways to Find Out if a Tree Requires to be Cut Down

 FAQs

-How do I know if a tree is dead?
+How can I tell whether a tree is dead?

-What are the signs of a dying tree?
+What are the symptoms of a dying tree?

-Can you safely remove a tree yourself?
+Can you safely remove the tree by yourself?

 Conclusion